'Increasingly dangerous, volatile' world threatens UK, says King Charles

 He noted that every element of the nation's energy, defense and economic security "will be tested."

-"My ministers will take decisions that protect the energy, defense and economic security of the United Kingdom," he added.
+"My ministers will take decisions that protect the energy, defense and economic security of the United Kingdom for the long-term," he added.

-Charles also noted that the government will take new steps to enhance relations with the EU.
+Charles noted that the government believes that improved trading relations are vital for the UK’s economic security, and that the government will take steps to enhance relations with the EU.

 "My ministers will introduce legislation to take advantage of new trading opportunities, including a bill to strengthen ties with the European Union."